jacobobryant/biff/docs/db-adapters.md

 # How to write a Biff database adapter

 If you want to make it easy to use a particular database in a Biff application, you'll probably want to write an adapter library.
-I maintain two adapter libraries; [one for sqlite](/libs/sqlite/) and [one for XTDB](/libs/xtdb/).
+I've written two adapter libraries; [one for sqlite](/libs/sqlite/) and [one for XTDB](/libs/xtdb/).

 ## Core functionality